Voldemaras Novickis: National teams

 With the Soviet junior selection he was junior world champion in 1977.
 At the World Championship 1978 he lost with the Soviet men's national handball team to the west German team.
 Also at the Olympic Games 1980 in Moscow he had to content with silver; here the Soviet team lost to the East German selection.
 Novickis' participation was in doubt, having broken his leg just two weeks earlier.

 At the World Championship 1982 he won his first major title.
 He became world champion with a 30:27 after extra time against Yugoslavia.
 For the title he received the award Honored Master of Sports of the USSR.
 In 1985 he defeated the GDR selection in the final of the Supercup in Germany, where he continued to play despite injuries to his hand and leg.
 In 1986 he was awarded a ban from the national team for half a year, after his return he was then elected captain.
 At the Olympic Games 1988 in Seoul he became Olympic Champion with the Soviet Union.

 He died from cancer in Kaunas on 31 January 2022, at the age of 65.

+Private

+His son Valdas Novickis is also a handball player.